-Puppy vaccinations are one of the most important things you need to know as a new dog owner.
+Puppy vaccinations are one of the most important things you need to know about as a new dog owner.
 Without puppy vaccinations administered in a correct and timely manner, your pet is at risk of contracting infections, many of which can even be life threatening.
 It can be a lot to get your head around at first.
-Thankfully, we’re here to answer all your canine vaccination questions.
+Thankfully, we’re here to answer all your canine vaccination questions and we’ve even created a handy calendar that you can use to keep on top of your puppy’s vaccination schedule.
 How many vaccinations does a puppy need There are 2 essential puppy vaccinations that your dog will need to get: First puppy vaccination from the age of 6 weeksSecond puppy vaccination from the age of 10 weeks AND at least 2 weeks after the first dose We would also recommend vaccination against Kennel Cough (a common respiratory infection caused by the Bordetella bronchiseptica bacterium and Parainfluenza virus), this can be done from 10 weeks of age and so is often combined with the second part of the primary vaccination course.
 If you want to travel abroad with your puppy then he or she will need a rabies vaccination from the age of 12 weeks.
 Your puppy is also recommended to have a health check with a qualified vet within 48 hours of picking them up from the breeders to check for any congenital problems including heart murmur, hare lip or umbilical hernia.
 Your puppy should then receive monthly health checks to check on their growth, teething, general health and apply flea and worm treatment.
 After that, we recommend yearly checks to make sure your pup stays in good health.
-It is also a legal requirement for your puppy to be microchipped before they reach 12 weeks old.
-Many breeders will now do this for you so make sure you
+It is also a legal requirement for your puppy

 Getting a dog can be one of the best decisions you ever make - they’re called man’s best friend for a reason.
 Dogs can be a huge source of joy, company and comfort in your life.
 That’s why, with the uncertainty of the past year, it’s no wonder that The Kennel Club reported a 53% increase on their ‘Find a Puppy’ tool in March.
 However, there’s a lot to consider before you decide to get a dog.
 They may be (very!) cute, but your decision needs to be based on more than how a dog looks.
 So, here is everything you need to know before getting a dog.
 Dogs Are for Life First things first, dogs aren’t just for lockdown or Christmas.
 The average life span of a dog is 13 years.
 Before adopting or buying your own dog, you need to make sure you are ready for that commitment.
 For those next 13 years or so, your lifestyle will be completely altered, and you need to make sure you’re ready for that change.
 Different Breeds Have Different Needs Next, you need to do some breed research.
 Like we said previously, it’s not all about how your dog looks.
 You need to find a breed that is compatible with your surroundings and lifestyle.
 For example, cockapoos are very energetic and sociable animals – they need lots of exercise, love and attention and they shouldn’t be left alone for more than a few hours at a time.
 Comparatively, Greyhounds are much more adaptable and have lower energy levels (especially if they’re retired).
 On top of different dogs’ needs and temperaments, consider your living arrangement, your surrounding area, your family structure and your work and social life.